pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ## Causal Inference and Propensity Scores

 There are few claims stronger than the assertion of a causal relationship and few claims more contestable.
-Your naive world model - rich with tenuous connections and non-sequiter implications, will expose you as an idiotic charlatan overly impressed by conspiracy theory.
-On the other hand, your refined and detailed knowledge of cause and effect - characterised by clear expectations and plausible connections, will lend you credibility and confidence when navigating the buzzing, blooming confusion of the world.
+A naive world model - rich with tenuous connections and non-sequiter implications is characteristic of conspiracy theory and idiocy.
+On the other hand, a refined and detailed knowledge of cause and effect - characterised by clear expectations, plausible connections and compelling counterfactuals, gifts you credibility and confidence while steering through the buzzing, blooming confusion of the world.

 In this notebook we will explain and motivate the usage of propensity scores in the analysis of causal inference questions.
 We will avoid the impression of magic or methodological arcana - our focus will be on the manner in which we (a) estimate propensity scores and (b) use them in the analysis of causal questions.
 We will see how they help avoid risks of selection bias in causal inference and where they can go wrong.
 This method should be comfortable for the Bayeisan analyst who is familiar with weighting and re-weighting their claims with information in the form of priors.
 Propensity score weighting is just another opportunity to enrich your model with knowledge about the world.
 We will show how they can be applied directly, and then indirectly in the context of debiasing machine learning approaches to causal inference.